Luis Robert Preview, Player Props: White Sox vs. Mariners

-After batting .250 with a double, a triple, three home runs, three walks and six RBI in his past 10 games, Luis Robert and the Chicago White Sox take on the Seattle Mariners (who will hand the ball to Bryan Woo) at 8:10 PM ET on Tuesday.
+After going 1-for-4 in his most recent game, Luis Robert and the Chicago White Sox take on the Seattle Mariners (who will start George Kirby) at 2:10 PM ET on Wednesday.

-He had a hitless showing in his previous game (0-for-3) against the Mariners.
+In his last game he had a one-hit performance (1-for-4) against the Mariners.

 Luis Robert Game Info & Props vs. the Mariners